databrickslabs/mosaic/docs/source/api/spatial-functions.rst

     +----------------------------+

-polyfill
+mosaic_polyfill
 ********

-.. function:: polyfill(geometry, resolution)
+.. function:: mosaic_polyfill(geometry, resolution)

     Returns the set of grid indices covering the input `geometry` at `resolution`.